ethangreen-dev/lovely-injector/README.md

 ## Manual Installation

+**Tip:** You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".

+### Windows

-1. Download the latest release.
+1. Download the latest release for Windows.
+This will be `lovely-x86_64-pc-windows-msvc.zip`.
 2. Open the .zip archive, copy `version.dll` into the game directory.
-You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
-3. Install one or more mods into `%AppData%/Balatro/Mods`.
+3. Install one or more mods into the mod directory for your game.
+This should be `%AppData%/Balatro/Mods` (if you are modding Balatro).
-4. Run the game.
+4. Run the game through Steam.

+### Mac

+1. Download the latest release for Mac.
+If you have an M-series CPU (M1, M2, etc.) then this will be `lovely-aarch64-apple-darwin.zip`.
+If you have an Intel CPU then it will be `lovely-x86_64-apple-darwin.zip`
+2. Open the .zip archive, copy `liblovely.dylib` and `run_lovely.sh` into the game directory.
+3. Install one or more mods into the Mac mod directory for your game.
+This should be `~/Library/Application Support/Balatro/Mods` (if you are modding Balatro).
+4. Run the game by either dragging and dropping `run_lovely.sh` onto `Terminal.app` in Applications > Utilities and then pressing enter, or by executing `sh run_lovely.sh` in the terminal within the game directory.

+Note: You cannot run your game through Steam due to a bug within the Steam client.
+You must run it with the `run_lovely.sh` script.

-**Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own directory within `%AppData%/Balatro/Mods`.
+**Important**: Mods with Lovely patch files (`lovely.toml` or in `lovely/*.toml`) **must** be installed into their own folder within the mod directory.
 No exceptions!

 ## Patches